Venus Williams at fault in fatal car crash: police

 Tennis star Venus Williams caused a car crash earlier this month that led to the death of a passenger in another vehicle, according to a police report released Thursday.

-Palm Beach Gardens police say witnesses told investigators that Williams ran a red light in her 2010 Toyota Sequoia SUV, causing a June 9 crash that injured 79-year-old Jerome Barson, who died two weeks later.
+Palm Beach Gardens police say witnesses told investigators that Williams ran a red light in her 2010 Toyota Sequoia SUV, causing a June 9 crash that injured 78-year-old Jerome Barson, who died two weeks later.

 The report says a 2016 Hyundai Accent driven by Barson’s wife, Linda, crashed into the side of Williams’ SUV.
 Linda Barson told investigators that she was approaching the intersection when her light turned green and that she was unable to stop in time.
 Linda Barson suffered unspecified moderate injuries.
 Williams, who turned 37 on June 17, was not hurt.